During installation, Kepler takes a long time to start up under Windows

 It would be nice to update the splash screen with progress messages.
 However, most of the time spent during startup is performed in the Swing thread, so the splash screen cannot be repainted until startup has completed.
 To fix this, the long-running startup tasks should be moved to another thread, but we can do that for the next release.

-#14 Updated by Christopher Brooks about 4 years ago
+#14 Updated by Christopher Brooks over 4 years ago

 - Status changed from New to Closed